 Students placed on academic probation will have their status monitored by a University faculty or staff member.
 In addition students on probation must attend all classes.
 Academic probation may also include the suspension of the student's normal rights to participate in extracurricular, co-curricular and other nonacademic activities, including, but not limited to, the student not being allowed to hold a leadership position in a student organization.
+Academic probation may also result in suspension or termination of the student's employment with the University.

 Typically, students who are placed on academic probation cannot fail any course.
 The typical length of the academic probation is one year, unless otherwise specified, from the time the student is formally notified of being placed on this status.